baranbugday/List-Manipulator/README.md

 password.
 All Input arguments are considered a command that will be used after getting into the device interface.
 Command output is stored in a commandlog.log file.

-# Basic Streamlit App (app.py)
+# Streamlit App (app.py)

-A python script to create a website that can take user inputs as shell commands and returns the output.
+A basic python script to create a website that can take user inputs as shell commands and returns the output.

 # Image Processing Functions Using OpenCV (Python)